simonhammes/openapi/custom-domain/README.md

 The following setup allows to reach api documentation via custom subdomain.
 A nginx webserver redirects all traffic to the readme.com page.
 The sitemap is generated every day and delivered by nginx.

-It is important to change to add a header, otherwise google crawling bots deny crawling the page.

 ## Project settings at readme.com

 - PROJECT NAME: SeaTable API Reference